The Effects of Stress, Trauma & Violence on Student Learning

 At the end of each chapter, you will be expected to complete an examination designed to assess your knowledge.
 You may take these exams a total of three times.
 Your last score will save, not the highest score.
 After your third attempt, each examination will lock and not allow further access.
 Your final grade for the course will be determined by calculating an average score of all exams.
 This score will be printed on your final certificate.
 As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

 Joan Halverstadt is a Special Services Director and School Psychologist in a school district.
 She has fifteen years’ experience as a school counselor, working with at-risk preschool and elementary aged students.
-Ms. Halverstadt has over thirty-five years of experience working in early childhood education with children and families, including working with children affected by family issues, abuse, or trauma.
+Ms. Halverstadt has forty years of experience working in early childhood education with children and families, including working with children affected by family issues, abuse, or trauma.
 She also teaches graduate education counseling and special education courses for teachers and counselors.
 She received her National Certification and School Psychology Educational Specialist degree from Seattle University, her School Counseling Educational Staff Associate Degree from City University, her Master’s in Education Degree from George Mason University, and her BA in Psychology and Elementary Education from Whitman College.
+Please contact Professor Halverstadt if you have course content or examination questions.

-You may contact the instructor by emailing Joan at firstname.lastname@example.org or calling her at 509-891-7219, Monday through Friday, 8:00 a.m. - 5:00 p.m.
+You may contact the facilitator by emailing Professor Halverstadt at firstname.lastname@example.org or calling her 509-891-7219, Monday through Friday, 8:00 a.m. - 5:00 p.m.
 PST.
 Phone messages will be answered within 24 hours.
 Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
 Please do not contact the instructor about technical problems, course glitches or other issues that involve the operation of the course.

 If you have questions or problems related to the operation of this course, please try everything twice.
 If the problem persists please check our support pages for FAQs and known issues at www.virtualeduc.com and also the Help section of your course.